Housing and Residential Life

 - Cleaning supplies for room

-- Personal toiletries and bag/bucket to carry them in to shower
+- A bag/bucket to carry toiletries to the shower

 - Clothes for all types of weather, including rain gear

-- Warm coats and winter accessories (gloves, hat, scarf)
+- Warm coats and winter accessories such as gloves, hats, and a scarf

 - Waterproof shoes and boots